 Borussia Dortmund's Youssoufa Moukoko is the youngest Bundesliga player in history, but where does the 16-year-old super talent sit among the German top flight's all-time list of fresh-faced debutants? bundesliga.com reveals the top 10…

 Age on debut: 16 years, one day

 Moukoko became the Bundesliga's youngest ever player, making his top-flight debut for Borussia Dortmund against Hertha Berlin on on 22 November 2020, just one day after turning 16.
-Moukoko has flown through the Dortmund youth teams, amassing a barely credible 141 goals and 27 assists in just 88 games at youth level, and it was only a matter of time before he made his top-flight bow having been made captain of the U19s - aged 15 - earlier this season.
-Moukoko came on for Erling Haaland for the final five minutes of die Schwarzgelben's victory at the Olympiastadion, replacing BVB legend Nuri Sahin as the Bundesliga's youngest ever player.
-Sahin had been a month off his 17th birthday when his made his league debut for BVB against Wolfsburg in August 2005.
+Moukoko has flown through the Dortmund youth teams, amassing a barely credible 141 goals and 27 assists in just 88 games at youth level, and it was only a matter of time before he made his top-flight bow having been made captain of the U19s - aged 15 - earlier in 2020/21.
+Moukoko came on for Erling Haaland for the final five minutes of die Schwarzgelben's victory at the Olympiastadion, supplanting BVB legend Nuri Sahin as the Bundesliga's youngest ever player.
+Sahin had been a month off his 17th birthday when his made his league debut for Dortmund against Wolfsburg in August 2005.

 Watch: Moukoko makes his debut!